ibm-aur-nlp/amia-18-mutation-corpus/docs/guidelines/ann-guidelines.md

 All mentions of entities of interest need to be annotated, even when they are not related to a mutation.
-For instance, all mentions of mutations in the abstract need to be identified by the annotators, this includes related entities as genes (WDD already annotates gene/protein entities and the annotated entities by WDD will be compared to the generated ground truth).
+For instance, all mentions of mutations in the abstract need to be identified by the annotators, this includes related entities as genes.
 In addition to mutations, DNA modifications that are not mutations will be annotated as well due to their relevance to drug discovery.